© Crown copyright 2019

 Do not leave bills unpaid.
 This might have an impact on your references and credit rating.

 Remove all your possessions, clean the house, take meter readings, return all the keys and give a forwarding address.
-The landlord is entitled to dispose of possessions left in the property after, typically, 14 days.
+Dispose of any unwanted furniture via a local collection service.
+The landlord is usually entitled to dispose of possessions left in the property after, typically, 14 days.
+The landlord must let you know, or try to let you know, that they intend to dispose of possessions you leave behind.

 If you are having financial problems, or are falling into rent arrears, speak to your landlord as they may be helpful, and are likely to be more sympathetic if you talk to them about any difficulties early on.
-Should you need further help contact Citizens Advice or Shelter as soon as possible.
+Should you need further help contact your local housing authority, Citizens Advice or Shelter as soon as possible.
+Check out these practical steps for managing your rent payments.

 If the property is in an unsafe condition and your landlord won’t repair it – contact your local authority.
 They have powers to make landlords deal with serious health and safety hazards.

-Unannounced visits and harassment from your landlord – contact your local authority, or if more urgent dial 999.
+If your landlord is making unannounced visits or harassing you – contact your local authority, or if more urgent dial 999.

-If you are being forced out illegally, contact the police.
+If you are being forced out illegally, contact the police and your local authority.
 If your landlord wants you to leave the property, they must notify you in writing, with the right amount of notice – you can only be legally removed from the property with a court order.

-If you are concerned about finding another place to live, then contact the Housing Department of your local authority.
+If you are concerned about finding another place to live, then contact the Housing Department of your local authority straight away.

-Depending on your circumstances, they may have a legal duty to help you find accommodation and, even if not, they can provide advice.
+Depending on your circumstances, they may have a legal duty to help you find accommodation and they can also provide advice.

 The local authority should not wait until you are evicted before taking action to help you.